custompowerllc/mcp_server_gdb/docs/installation-guide.md

 This guide covers the complete installation and setup process for the MCP Server GDB for STM32, including the custom protocol workaround for the mcp-core bug.

-## 🚨 Current Status Notice
+## ✅ Current Status Notice

-**Important**: Due to a critical bug in `mcp-core` v0.1, we are implementing a custom protocol workaround.
-This guide covers both the standard installation and the workaround setup.
+**Great News**: The critical bug in `mcp-core` v0.1 has been successfully resolved with a complete custom protocol implementation!
+This guide covers the installation of the fully functional system.

 ## Prerequisites